Labour Market Impact Assessment (LMIA) for employment in Canada

 Employers who employ certain types of temporary workers must obtain a Labor Market Impact Assessment (LMIA) before the worker applies for a work permit.
 Once the employer receives the LMIA, the worker can apply for a work permit.

-To apply for a work permit, an employee must:
+To apply for a work permit, an employee must provide:

-There is also the Facilitated Labour Market Impact Assessment process for Quebec employers (LMIA) program for foreigners in Quebec.
-Under this program, a Quebec employer who hires a foreign employee for a position covered by the occupational list is exempt from having to first advertise the position locally in order to attract Canadians to it.
+There is also the Facilitated Labour Market Impact Assessment process for Quebec employers (LMIA) in Quebec.
+Under this program, a Quebec employer who hires a foreign employee for a position from the occupational list is exempt from having to first advertise the position locally in order to recruite Canadians to it.

 When LMIA is not needed